-Revize cream is manufactured by Glenmark Pharma as an alternative to popular Renova, Refissa, Atralin, Avita creams.
-Revize cream has absolutely identical high quality composition as its famous brothers.
-The topical Revize cream contains 0.02% tretinoin and it is used for a variety of skin conditions, generally prescribed by dermatologists as a treatment for severe acne, skin discoloration and as a wrinkle reducer.
-Revize cream active ingredient, vitamin A, draws dead skin cells to the surface and stimulates the growth of new skin cells.
-This improves the texture and firmness of skin while preventing pore-clogging acne.
-People with sensitive skin find Revize’s side effects–peeling, dryness, painful skin.
+Revize cream active ingredient is Vitamin A, draws dead skin cells to the surface and stimulates the growth of new skin cells.
+This improves the texture and firmness of skin while preventing pore-clogging and acne appearance.
+For those with super sensitive skin find Revize’s side effects such as peeling, dryness, and burning.
 As a result, a market for alternatives to the cream has flourished.

 Look a little deeper to Revize cream predecessors and analogs.
 Refissa cream is made by Spear Pharmaceuticals, Refissa is a Retin-A alternative made with tretinoin 0.02%.
 Its chemical construction stimulates the body’s production of the connective tissues in the facial area, tightening and firming the skin.
 As a result, pores push dead skins to the surface and the skin’s finer lines disappear.
-Refissa also has a emollient-based moisturizer that absorbs water from the air to minimize skin dryness.
-Effect is an absolutely the same as Revize cream from Glenmark.
+Refissa also has an emollient-based moisturizer that absorbs water from the air to minimize skin dryness.
+The effect is absolutely the same as Revize cream from Glenmark.

 Renova cream was created by the same company that manufactures Retin-A. Clinically, it has the same chemical constitution as its competitor Refissa.
 Tretinoin 0.02% firms skin, reducing lines and acne.
-The emollient moisturizes and reduces redness.
-Effect is an absolutely the same as Revize cream from Glenmark.
+The emollient base moisturizes and reduces redness.
+The effect is absolutely the same as Revize cream from Glenmark.

-Avita cream is made by Mylan Bertek Pharmaceuticals, is less potent than its competitors.
+Avita cream is made by Mylan Bertek Pharmaceuticals, is more potent than its competitors.
 Avita has a 0.025 percent tretinoin concentration.
-The topical cream is approved for the treatment of mild to moderate acne and, as a result of its potency, causes less of the dryness and peeling associated with tretinoin use.
+The topical cream is approved for the treatment of mild to moderate acne and, as a result of its potency, causes more of the dryness and peeling associated with tretinoin use.

-Topical Revize Tretinoin 0.02% cream is one of the most common medical strength products on the market for treating skin that has been aged by exposure to the sun.
-Study reported that Revize 0.02% Tretinoin cream considerably improved wrinkles and overall signs of sun damage.
+Topical Revize 0.02 tretinoin cream is one of the most common products on the market for treating skin that has been aged by exposure to the sun.
+The study reported that Revize 0.02% tretinoin cream considerably improved wrinkles and overall signs of sun damage.
 Clinical study showed that Revize 0.02% cream significantly improved fine and coarse wrinkles, skin firmness, tone, roughness and overall sun damage on the face.
 These effects were achieved after applying the cream 2 times in the first week and then 3 times per week thereafter, for a total of 3 months.